itsabhay1/Real-time-chat-application/Readme.md

-Real time chat application focused more on backend
+This is the final project given by BDCOE which is real time chat application - Chatflix